If only one adult lives in a dwelling as their main residence, we will reduce the charge by 25%.

 A newly built property, which is unoccupied and substantially unfurnished, attracts 100% discount from council tax for up to six weeks.
 The discount begins from the date that the property is considered to have been completed.

-Please note that should a property remain empty and unfurnished for a total period of two years or more, then a 50% surcharge is added to the council tax.
+Please note that should a property remain empty and unfurnished for a total period of two years or more, then from 1 April 2019 a 100% surcharge is added to the Council Tax.
+Previously this was a 50% surcharge.

 A property which requires major repair work to make it habitable may be eligible for this discount.
 Each case is decided upon the facts relating to the physical condition of the property and the nature of the work that is needed.
 This discount can only apply for a period of up to 12 months.
 This discount ends if the property becomes occupied or furnished.
 Before this discount can be allowed, a visit will be made by a visiting officer to confirm if it applies.